Updated: May 21, 2022

 But some of the places with the tastiest brews have a more strict view toward consumption if you plan to drive.
 With even a single drink accompanying a great meal causing you to blow over the limit.

 Popular destinations such as the Czech Republic and Hungary take a very dim view of drink driving, with a zero tolerance approach to a 0.00 blood alcohol limit.
 Likewise for Slovakia, Slovenia, and Bulgaria, too.

 I might joke that many of these nations are those which produce a particular plum brandy known as slivovitz... and if you have to ask, well!

 Bottom line: Be careful.
 Be responsible.
 Be respectful.
 Give yourself plenty of time to enjoy yourself and plenty of time to sufficiently recover.
 If in doubt, don't drive.

-If libations feature as one of the core motivations for your trip to Europe, maybe talk to our team about a wine-themed river cruise of France or Portugal, or a custom Oktoberfest celebration for you and your friends!
+If libations feature as one of the core motivations for your trip to Europe, maybe talk to our team about a wine-themed river cruise of France or Portugal, or a long weekend Oktoberfest celebration for you and your friends!